episource/git-merge-subtree2/README.md

 # Subtree2 merging strategy for git
 **Subtree2** is a merge strategy for git similiar to the [built-in subtree strategy](https://git-scm.com/docs/merge-strategies#_merge_strategies).
 Additionally, **subtree2** has the ability to merge subdirectories of the source branch, too.
 Like the default subtree strategy it can also merge to subdirectories of the target branch.

-The merge strategy is accompanied by a utility script called **subproject**, that can be used for pulling a subdirectory of a different branch or repository into a subdirectory of the target/current branch.
-It merges using `--squash`, so that the history does not become cluttered.
+The merge strategy is accompanied by a custom git command **git subproject**, that can be used for pulling a subdirectory of a different branch or repository into a subdirectory of the target/current branch.
+It merges like `git merge --squash`, so that the history does not become cluttered.
 Source branch and commit are remembered within the merge commit's message to simplify later updates.
-A subproject can also be merged back into the source branch.
+A subproject can also be merged/pushed back into the source branch.

 ## Comparison with built-in strategies